Pipeline schema

 Update existing pipeline schema

 It’s important to change the default value of a parameter in the nextflow.config file first and then in the pipeline schema, because the value in the config file overwrites the value in the pipeline schema.
-To change any other parameter use nf-core schema build --web-only to open the graphical interface without rebuilding the pipeline schema.
+To change any other parameter use nf-core pipelines schema build --web-only to open the graphical interface without rebuilding the pipeline schema.
 Now, the parameters can be changed as mentioned above but keep in mind that changing the parameter datatype depends on the default value specified in the nextflow.config file.

 Linting a pipeline schema

-The pipeline schema is linted as part of the main pipeline nf-core lint command, however sometimes it can be useful to quickly check the syntax of the JSONSchema without running a full lint run.
+The pipeline schema is linted as part of the main pipeline nf-core pipelines lint command, however sometimes it can be useful to quickly check the syntax of the JSONSchema without running a full lint run.

-nf-core schema lint
+nf-core pipelines schema lint